KurfurstSaya/UAT-Global-Server/README.md

 ![uma musume](docs/umabike.gif)
-This UAT was discarded by a previous dev.
+This UAT was discarded by a previous dev, soo no more update.

 # UMAMUSUME AUTO TRAINER